Rudra2808/Job-Scraper/README.md

 * **Excel Export:** Used Pandas to allow users to download clean .xlsx reports.
 * **Deep Scraping:** The tool doesn't just grab the list; it visits every job link to extract full descriptions and skills.

----

-## 📜 Disclaimer
-This tool is developed for educational and testing purposes only.
-Please respect the robots.txt and Terms of Service of the respective websites when using web scrapers.